Olson3R/todos-mcp/README.md

 npm run web
 ```

-Then visit `http://localhost:3000` to use the web interface.
+Then visit `http://localhost:3003` to use the web interface.

+### Usage Examples

+Once the MCP server is installed in Claude Desktop, you can ask Claude to:
+- "Create a new project called 'My Project'"
+- "List all my projects"
+- "Create a todo item in my project"
+- "Show me all workspaces"
+- "Update a todo's status to completed"

 ## MCP Tools